sobisonator/imp19c/map_data/pyParaMapEditor_imp19c/README.txt

 		a map of your land provinces with sea provinces coloured white, (land_input.BMP) and a map of your sea provinces with land provinces coloured white. (sea_input.BMP) All of these images must be of the same dimensions.
 	c) You may optionally load in an existing definition.csv and existing province_setup.csv, which will be loaded by the setup editor.
-If these are not present
+	d) Credentials json file which should be selected when prompted by the program.
+It should be named "imp19c_credentials.json"

 3. Using the editor
 	 - When you launch the editor you will be prompted to create a new savefile, which you can name whatever you want.
 This will store your edited setup data.